 Hand bevelled, leaded glass is a spectacular art glass tradition dating back more than a century.
 Thick, clear glass is hand ground at a steep angle and then polished to a brilliant, refractive finish.
-The Glass Studio in Toronto is one of only a few studios in all of Canada still offering this technique.
+The Glass Studio in Toronto was one of only a few studios in all of Canada offering this technique.
 Regrettably, most commercial bevelled glass today is mass-produced with thin glass, in standard shapes and patterns called "clusters".
 It's certainly cheap but it's a poor imitation of the best bevelled glass from a century ago.
 The difference is due to glass thickness, polishing techniques and design.

 In 1982, The Glass Studio was fortunate to acquire a set of three antique Henry Lange bevelling machines.
-Made in Chicago in the early 1900's, this machinery is capable of producing the best quality bevelled glass.
-Our stone smoothing wheel is a vintage 'Newcastle' stone from England - an incredible wheel from a long-exhausted stone quarry.
-It gives our bevels a brilliance different from those produced with modern diamond abrasive wheels.
+Made in Chicago in the early 1900's, this machinery was capable of producing the best quality bevelled glass.
+The Glass Studio's stone smoothing wheel was a vintage 'Newcastle' stone from England - an incredible wheel from a long-exhausted stone quarry.
+It gave our bevels a brilliance different from those produced with modern diamond abrasive wheels.

 Hand-bevelled glass is produced in five stages - blank cutting, steel grinding, stone smoothing, cork polishing and then felt buffing.
-We use 8mm glass - twice the thickness of commercial bevel 'clusters'.
+We used 8mm glass - twice the thickness of commercial bevel 'clusters'.
 A typical hand made bevel can take anywhere from 30 minutes to several hours to make, depending on shape and difficulty.
-Our bevels are finished with optical grade cerium oxide for incredible brilliance.
+Our bevels were finished with optical grade cerium oxide for incredible brilliance.